Grasping Reflex In Babies: Palmar vs Plantar And Age Range

 Image: Shutterstock

 Grasping reflex usually refers to the palmar reflex, which occurs on stimulation of the palm.
 However, a similar reflex can be elicited from the soles and toes.
-When the reflex occurs on the feet, it is called a plantar reflex, plantar grasp reflex, or Babinski reflex.
+When the reflex occurs on the feet, it is called a plantar reflex, plantar grasp reflex, or Babinski reflex in babies.

 Below are the notable differences between the palmar and the plantar grasp reflex (3) (4).